Nicolas-Ferre/wgso/README.md

 - Android: passing a mat4x4f as argument of a function may cause a segment fault.
 Passing the matrix as an `array<vec4f, 4>` argument or 4 `vec4f` arguments should fix the problem.
+- Android: flickering happens if wgpu is upgraded to version 0.26, so for now wgpu 0.25 is still used internally.

 ## 📜 License